yildirimsoker/arabamcom-backend-assignment/README.md

 Note:
-If you have a problem with the database creation process You can create database using setup.sql file
+If you have a problem with the database creation process <br>
+You can create database using setup.sql file

 https://github.com/yildirimsoker/arabamcom-backend-assignment/blob/master/setup.sql